 Remember these pointers for the best likelihood of making a woman orgasm.

 Orgasm is influenced by the ‘body’ as well as the ‘mind’ in women (as well as in men).
 On some occasions, your body might be involved, but your mind is absent.
-In other words, you might not always be as aroused and excited as at other times.
-If you are preoccupied or distracted by other happenings in your life or are perhaps having relationship problems, you might not be able to climax and experience an orgasm as easily as at other times, or perhaps not at all.
+In other words, you might not always be as aroused and excited as at different times.
+If you are preoccupied or distracted by other happenings in your life or are perhaps having relationship problems, you might not be able to climax and experience an orgasm as quickly as at different times, or maybe not at all.
 This can happen to women and men.

 Related reading: 7 tips for women who are trying sex for the first time